vleplat/QuatIca/README.md

 ## 🌟 Motivation and Acknowledgments

 QuatIca was inspired by the pioneering work in quaternion linear algebra, particularly the **QTFM (Quaternion Toolbox for MATLAB)** developed by Stephen J. Sangwine and Nicolas Le Bihan.
-Their foundational research and comprehensive MATLAB implementation demonstrated the power and potential of quaternion-based numerical methods.
+Their comprehensive MATLAB implementation demonstrated the power and potential of quaternion-based numerical methods.

 Recognizing the growing importance of Python in scientific computing and the need for robust quaternion tools in the Python ecosystem, we developed QuatIca to bring these capabilities to Python users.
-We extend our sincere gratitude to Sangwine and Le Bihan for their seminal contributions to quaternion mathematics and for providing the inspiration that drove us to create this library.
+We extend our sincere gratitude to Sangwine and Le Bihan for providing the inspiration that drove us to create this library.

 Our goal is to continue advancing the field of quaternion linear algebra while making these powerful tools accessible to the broader Python community, from researchers and engineers to students and practitioners across diverse domains.